Mokele-mbembe: 21st century

-In 2001, BBC broadcast in the TV series Congo a collective interview with a group of Biaka pygmies, who identified the mokele-mbembe as a rhinoceros while looking at an illustrated manual of wildlife.
-Neither species of African rhinoceros is common in the Congo Basin, and the mokele-mbembe may be a mixture of mythology and folk memory from a time when rhinoceroses were found in the area.
+In 2001, BBC's Congo, a television documentary series on the natural history of the region, included an interview with the Biaka people who identified the mokele-mbembe as a rhinoceros while looking at an illustrated manual of wildlife.
+However, neither species of African rhinoceros is common in the Congo Basin, so the mokele-mbembe may be a mixture of mythology and folk memory from a time when rhinoceroses were found in the area.

 In 2016, a travel documentary crew from South Africa made a documentary about searching for mokele-mbembe, which they later sold to Discovery Africa.
 The team spent roughly four weeks in the Likuoala swamp region visiting various Aka (pygmy) villages, collecting stories of the creature's existence.
-They point out the difficulty of differentiating between mokele-mbembe's metaphysical and physical existence.
+They pointed out the difficulty of differentiating between a mokele-mbembe's metaphysical and physical existence.
 While they interviewed people who believed in its presence, others stated it died at least a decade ago.

 In 2018, Lensgreve of Knuthenborg, Adam Christoffer Knuth, along with a film crew from Danish Radio and a DNA scientist, traveled to Lake Tele in Congo, in search of the mokele-mbembe.
-They did not find the dinosaur.
-However they found a new green algae.
+They did not find the cryptid; however, they found a new species of green algae.

-Possible explanation
+Theories

-The mokele-mbembe's existence has been highly questioned since its publication: the lack of physical evidence and the conflicting witnesses have made the existence of the entity doubted by the astounding majority of scientists and historians.
+The lack of physical evidence and the conflicting witnesses have made the existence of the entity doubted by the large majority of scientists and historians.
 The most reasonable and agreed upon explanation is that the mokele-mbembe is a legend based on the black rhinoceros, a species once common to central Africa, where the stories of the mokele-mbembe originated.
-The absence of this evidence, despite several centuries of Western contact with the region, numerous expeditions in search of the animal, and periodic aerial and satellite surveillance, all of which have detected elephants and other large animals - but no sauropods - all argue against the existence of mokele-mbembe.
+According to skeptic Ben Radford, the origin of the creature can be traced back to a 1909 book by zoologist Carl Hagenbeck called Beasts and Men.
+Based on recently discovered dinosaur bones, Hagenbeck speculated that sauropods may still live in Africa.
+Although he offered no evidence other than legends, the claims were circulated by the press, including The Washington Post.
+Daniel Loxton and Donald Prothero claimed it "launched what would become the modern cryptozoological legend of mokele-mbembe".
+They concluded that the reports of the monster were not result of hard evidence or genuine first-hand accounts of native encounters with the creature, but rather a "distillation of many creatively varied stories from widely separated regions.
+The absence of evidence supporting the creature's existence, despite several centuries of Western contact with the region, numerous expeditions in search of the animal, and periodic aerial and satellite surveillance, all of which have detected elephants and other large animals - but no sauropods - all serve to argue against the existence of mokele-mbembe.